- Reviewed: 1 February 2021, 13:53 NZDT

 There is a high incidence of crime, including violent crime, and foreigners can be targeted due to their perceived wealth.
 Robbery, mugging and pickpocketing have occurred, including near hotels, on public transport and other places frequented by foreigners (bazaars in Bishkek, particularly Osh Bazaar are regularly targeted).
 It is advisable to avoid wearing or displaying items that appear valuable such as mobile devices and jewellery, or carrying large sums of cash.

 There have also been reports of travellers being robbed by individuals posing as police officers, particularly at local markets, and also as ‘meet and greet’ drivers at airports.
-We recommend you arrange airport transport in advance of arrival, avoid travelling alone and at night, and only use official taxis.
+We recommend you arrange airport transport in advance of arrival, avoid travelling alone and at night, and only use official pre-booked taxis.
+Victims travelling on foot have been followed back to their accommodation from restaurants and bars on occasion.

 Be aware of the risk of drink spiking in Kyrgyzstan.
 Never accept drinks from strangers or leave your drink unattended.